 New submissions will be continually added to the calendar because AIDS is not over.

-Paul Chisolm diagnosed HIV positive while in Switzerland.
+Artist Paul Chisolm is diagnosed HIV positive while in Switzerland.
 (2007)

-The U.S. Food and Drug Administration approves a screening test for AIDS that detects antibodies to the virus.
+The Food and Drug Administration approves a screening test for HIV (known as ELISA) that detects antibodies to the virus.
 (1985)

-The Political Funeral procession for Aldyn McKean marches from 14th Street to Union Square Park.
+A political funeral procession for Aldyn McKean marches from 14th Street to Union Square Park.
+(1994)

-ACT UP NY’s Needle Exchange Committee is formed.
+ACT UP New York’s Needle Exchange Committee is formed.
 (1990)

 Photographer Robert Mapplethorpe dies of AIDS-related complications.
 (1989)